View

 • YouTube videos about miniature projects related to this subject

-Research/ Inspiration
+Research/ Inspiration about beds

 Bed Linen and Towel Sizes -by Wanna in El Paso

-Tips/Hints
+Miniature Bed Tips/Hints

-• Find a cardboard jewelry box that is about 6" long and the right width for a twin, double, queen, or king sized bed.
+• Find a cardboard jewelry box that is about 6" long and the right width for a twin, double, queen, or king-sized bed.
 Turn the bottom of the box upside down.
 Add turned toothpicks or extra stair spindles (shortened) for legs.
 Glue the legs just inside the corners of the box.
 Add a piece of foam on top.
 Dress the bed using scraps of fabric or one of Jim Collins' printable quilts.
 No sewing required.
 Glue the corners down, and glue your pillows shut.

-• If you get really creative, don't put legs on your bed or dress it yet.
+• If you get creative, don't put legs on your bed or dress it yet.
 Find four cocktail straws (the skinny ones).
 Trim to about 4" or whatever looks good.
-Paint them or cover them in fabric.
-Glue them inside the 4 corners of the top part of the jewelry box.
+Paint them or cover them with fabric.
+Glue them inside the four corners of the top part of the jewelry box.
 This time, though, glue the straws to the outside corners of the bottom part of the cardboard jewelry box and about 1/4" past those corners.
 You have a canopy bed!
-The straws end up being both the legs and the canopy posts (glued OUTSIDE the corners of the bottom part of the box that is upside down and INSIDE the corners of the top part of the box).
+The straws end up being both the legs and the canopy posts (glued OUTSIDE the edges of the bottom part of the box that is upside down and INSIDE the corners of the top part of the box).
 Dress your bed with foam, bedding, pillows, etc. Cover the canopy in fabric that coordinates with the bedding.
 Add some lace around the edges.
 Put the same lace around the bottom part of the bed for a dust ruffle.

 • Slip into the kid's or grandkid's toys.
 Get a plastic car about 8" long.
 Cut off the top.
-Cut a cardboard to fit the interior.
+Cut cardboard to fit the interior.
 Pad.
 Make a pillow and a bedspread or quilt, and use the steering wheel and dash as a headboard decoration.
-Think bunk bed for double-decker bus.
+Think bunk bed for a double-decker bus.

 • For a bed with the head against a wall, use a block of Styrofoam the size of a 'double' mini bed.
 Pin or glue a ruffled or pleated skirt around three sides.
 Put a cover of some kind with the edges coming down about 1/4" to 1/2" to cover the top of the skirt.
 Instead of a headboard put two lacy pillows leaning against the wall.